 You may be an aspiring musician, want your child to learn music or an entertainer.
 And you may need a piano to relieve stress and escape into the world of music from day to day life.
 You may intend to install one to add it as a decor to your existing furnishings.
 So, you see there are many reasons that may compel to buy piano.
 Yes, but don’t just jump into buying a piano, think about the brand you are about to buy from and read the fine print.
 Check if you get the warranty of any kind and also consider the size of the piano as a decider.
 You need to be practical especially if you have a small apartment.
 Again the budget should be the final resolve while purchasing a piano.

 Types of Piano and what suits you best

 These days you get a lot of options when you decide to buy a piano.
 You may buy an acoustic piano, which derives its names from natural sounds.
 The hammer hits the strings and thus produces pure sounds that are pleasing to the ears.
-On the other hand, you have the best piano keyboards that lack hammers and have no strings attached (no pun intended).
+On the other hand, you have the best beginner keyboard piano for the money that lack hammers and have no strings attached (no pun intended).
 We have found a few more varieties that you can read through and make up your mind to buy as per your constraint.